Computing

 Why do we teach Computing?

 At TIS our computing curriculum aims to provide children with the skills to live in an ever increasing digital world.
 Through the use of a range of hardware and software children are given the opportunity to apply their curiosity of the digital world and use their skills to create programs, systems and content.
+Oracy is promoted through discussions about the digital world and learning subject specific language.
 Computing skills are woven through all subject areas and in an integral part of all learning.
 Children are taught what it means and how to participate effectively and safely in the digital world, with the skills to equip them in their next stage of education.
-This is achieved through direct teaching of skills and the opportunity to apply these across the curriculum allowing children to build on their knowledge and skills as they progress through the school.
+This is achieved through the direct teaching of skills and experiential learning.
+Children have the opportunity to apply what they learn across the curriculum allowing them to build on their knowledge and skills as they progress through the school.

 How do we teach Computing?